RaulBlancoG/Violence-Migration-Mexico/README.md

 # Violence-Migration-Mexico
-This research proyect aims to determine if a causal relashionship between violent events over migration flows can be found
+This research proyect aims to determine if a causal relashionship between violent events over migration flows can be found in Mexico